Cloud-SPE/livepeer-treasury-proposals/2025-NaaP-PROPOSAl/functional-specification.md

 ## 14. Testing & Acceptance Criteria

-**TODO:** I dont know how much testing we plan to include. here are some ai generated ideas
+**TODO:** I dont know how much testing we plan to include. here are some ai generated ideas **RESPONSE** Updated; The below are sufficient for now.
+As we get clarity on the final SLA score formula, we'll want to ensure testing of each component and the formula.
+We should automate as much as we can and fill in with manual steps we document.

 ### 14.1 Metric-Level Tests